Testing delays possible despite stable COVID-19 phase in Minnesota

 “This is a really, really bad idea,” she said.

 Of course, regular parties without the use of masks or social distancing aren’t helping.
-Ehresmann said “a very large party” in late June helped fuel an outbreak among teenagers in Edina — which had only 227 cases by June 24, but has had at least 154 since that time.
+Ehresmann said “a very large party” in late June helped fuel an outbreak among teenagers in Edina — which had only 227 cases by June 24 but has had at least 154 since then.
 The median age of cases in that second phase was 20.

 Edina also is an anomaly with children and teens making up its largest age group of COVID-19 cases, but Ehresmann said the problem is broader than one community and includes young adults.
 Outbreaks at seven or eight bars in Minnesota have been linked to at least 457 cases.